jundalisay/spblist/content/en/faq.md

 Hinduism, Buddhism, and Taoism allow other dimensions by default.
 Even Islam has the concept of [Jinns](/research/mohammad/quran/sura-072).
 This gives us a bigger data set from which we can test their own principles on our reality.

-This is different from Roman philosophy which has very shallow metaphysics compared to that of Asia, as to not have detailed explanations of other dimensions and how to detect or access them.
+This is different from Roman philosophy which was ignorant on metaphysics.
+The Romans did not know about other dimensions or how to detect or access them.
 The Roman mentality evolved to be Western thinking and science which only deal with the obvious and shallow perceptions.
 {{< /l >}}

 <!-- Notice how Roman gods just mirror human characteristics.  and subsequently as the limited Western Science  -->